celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 docker run --name celo-validator -it --restart unless-stopped -p 30303:30303 -p 30303:30303/udp -v $PWD:/root/.celo $CELO_IMAGE --verbosity 3 --networkid $NETWORK_ID --syncmode full --mine --istanbul.blockperiod=5 --istanbul.requesttimeout=3000 --etherbase $CELO_VALIDATOR_SIGNER_ADDRESS --nodiscover --nousb --proxy.proxied --proxy.proxyenodeurlpair=enode://$PROXY_ENODE@$PROXY_INTERNAL_IP:30503\;enode://$PROXY_ENODE@$PROXY_EXTERNAL_IP:30303 --unlock=$CELO_VALIDATOR_SIGNER_ADDRESS --password /root/.celo/.password --ethstats=<YOUR-VALIDATOR-NAME>@baklava-celostats-server.celo-testnet.org
 ```

-The `networkid` parameter value of `40120` indicates we are connecting to the new Baklava network.
+The `networkid` parameter value of `40120` indicates we are connecting to the Mainnet Release Candidate 1 network.

-At this point your proxy should be peering with other nodes as the come online.
-Your Validator will not automatically peer with the proxy until the mining routine starts after the genesis timestamp on, so it will not have any peers.
+At this point your proxy should be peering with other nodes as they come online.
+Your Validator will not automatically peer with the proxy until block production starts after the genesis timestamp, so it will not have any peers at this moment.
 You should see a `Mining too far in the future` log message from the Validator, which indicates it is waiting for the genesis timestamp to pass.
-On April 7th at 1600 UTC, the Validator engine will start up, and after a couple of minutes to establish the Validator overlay network, block production will begin.
+On April 22nd at 16:00 UTC, the Validator consensus engine will start, and after a few minutes to establish the Validator overlay network, block production will begin.

 ## After Block Production Begins